Heart disease and conditions that are treated surgically may have a minimally invasive approach.

 With a smaller incision, more, if not all of the breastbone remains intact, and patients heal with less pain.

 Patients feel better faster and can go home sooner.
-Open-chest surgery can take up to 10 weeks to heal, whereas a minimally-invasive approach can only 4-8 weeks.
+Open-chest surgery can take up to 10 weeks to heal, whereas a minimally-invasive approach may require only 4-8 weeks for recovery.

 Shorter Hospital Stay